Private Equity in Russia

 The compensation paid to the professionals working in private equity in Russia is as follows –

 And as you get promoted to the new position, you will be compensated proportionately.
-In a nutshell, private equity market of Russia shouldn’t disappoint aspirants at least about the compensation.
+In a nutshell, the private equity market of Russia shouldn’t disappoint aspirants at least about the compensation.

 Private Equity Exit Opportunities in Russia